pmgledhill102/ace-training-content/ace/content/week2/06-storage-adv.md

   * **Short Expiration Times:** Grant access for the minimum necessary duration.
   * **HTTPS:** Always use HTTPS to protect the URL in transit.
   * **Protect the Signer:** The ability to generate signed URLs is powerful.
 Secure the service account keys or user credentials that have signing permissions.
-  * **Principle of Least Privilege:** The signer should only have permissions for the intended action (e.g., read-only if generating download URLs).
+  * **Principle of Least Privilege:** The signer should only have permissions for the intended action
 * **Use Cases:**
   * Allowing users to download their private files (e.g., invoices, reports) from your application.
   * Enabling users to upload files directly to a private bucket from a web browser.